zcslab/Brain_SC_2020summer_intern/README.md

 We will leverage the translation of the topics from different research fields by providing a series of computational challenges and a well annotated data Testbed.

 The educational component will also be designed for facilitating the training of future scientists from college and high school STEM students.
-College and high school intern students in Biomedical Data Research Lab at Indiana University School of Medicine (PI: Drs.Chi Zhang and Sha Cao) will be directly involved in the construction of this knowledge base, with a specific focus on the educational component.
+College and high school intern students in Biomedical Data Research Lab at Indiana University School of Medicine (PI: Drs.
+Chi Zhang and Sha Cao) will be directly involved in the construction of this knowledge base, with a specific focus on the educational component.